 - Bitter calms sweet – (allowing other flavors rise to the surface).
 Example: the sweet of malted barley is calmed and balanced by the bitterness of hop alpha acids.
 Think: An India pale ale’s bitterness calms the sweetness of the icing on a carrot cake.

 - Umami complements umami.
 Examples: mushrooms on fettuccine alfredo; parmesan cheese on spaghetti and meatballs; an aged old ale and holiday fruitcake.

 Look for flavor bridges, where the flavors of craft beer can bridge to the flavors in a food dish.
 This helps create harmonies, home runs and the complementing interactions we all enjoy.

 Below you’ll find examples of flavor groups.
-Look for commonalities within a group, as they will be helpful in choosing pairings.
+Look for commonalities within a group, as they will be helpful in pairing beer and food.
 Example: a porter with hints of vanilla and chocolate can complement a brown sugar caramel cake.